vumichien/cocoindex/docs/docs/getting_started/quickstart.md

 The `@cocoindex.main_fn` declares a function as the main function for an indexing application.
 This achieves the following effects:

-*   Initialize the CocoIndex librart states.
+*   Initialize the CocoIndex library states.
 Settings (e.g. database URL) are loaded from environment variables by default.
 *   When the CLI is invoked with `cocoindex` subcommand, `cocoindex CLI` takes over the control, which provides convenient ways to manage the index.
 See the next step for more details.

 ## Step 3: Run the indexing pipeline and queries